kasketis/netfox/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots/video to help explain your problem.

 **Enviroment:**
  - Device: [e.g. iPhone 11]
  - OS: [e.g. iOS 13.3]
  - Netfox version: [e.g 1.20.0]
+-  Xcode version: [e.g 11.6]
+-  Swift version: [e.g 5.1]

 **Additional context**
 Add any other context about the problem here.